bluek8s/kubedirector/deploy/example_catalog/docs/dfcompute610-readme.md

     Apache Oozie        5.1

 #### Default login credential
-    Datafabric admin user: mapr
+    Datafabric Compute admin user: mapr
     No password is set for this user by default.
     Note: any local user created by app will not have password set
     Note: User can pass the AD/LDAP user details by following the procedure to enable AD/LDAP on Kubedirector

 # Details on the Kubedirector App and its features/facilities
-Datafabric kubedirector app enables user to submit YARN jobs.
+Datafabric Compute kubedirector app enables user to submit YARN jobs.
 By default following roles are defined in the app

      Roles	                Services running roles
     ==============================================================================
-     control-system         On this pod/role Datafabric Control System, Zookeeper and YARN History Server are running.
-Datafabric Control System is facility to manage Datafabric Ecosystem.
+     control-system         On this pod/role Datafabric Compute Control System, Zookeeper and YARN History Server are running.
+Datafabric Compute Control System is facility to manage Datafabric Compute Ecosystem.
 It has a Web UI which can be launched from "Service Endpoints" tab under kubedirector's tenant -> Applications.
 Only one instance of control-system is supported.
-To launch YARN History server UI, follow procedure similar to launching Datafabric Control System as mentioned earlier.
+To launch YARN History server UI, follow procedure similar to launching Datafabric Compute Control System as mentioned earlier.
-     cldb                   On this pod/role Datafabric CLDB, Zookeeper and Datafabric Fileserverservices are running.
+     cldb                   On this pod/role Datafabric CLDB, Zookeeper and Datafabric Fileserver services are running.
 This pod serves the tickets for secure cluster.
 In secured cluster tickets are necessary to submit jobs.
-Only one instance of cldb is supported resource-manager       YARN Resource-Manager customized for Datafabric Eco system runs on this pod/role along with Zookeeper.
+Only one instance of cldb is supported resource-manager       YARN Resource-Manager customized for Datafabric Compute Eco system runs on this pod/role along with Zookeeper.
 When more than one member is chosen for this role then resource-manager will be configured as HA.
-If more than one resource-manager is chosen then Zookeeper will run only on the 1st pod. nodemanager            YARN Nodemanager service customized for Datafabric Eco system runs on this pod/role along with Datafabric Fileserver.
-More than one nodemanager can be created based on the need. oozie                  Apache Oozie service customized for Datafabric Eco system runs on this pod/role.
-Currently only one pod of oozie is supported. edge                   It provides ssh service and hive client services.
+If more than one resource-manager is chosen then Zookeeper will run only on the 1st pod. nodemanager            YARN Nodemanager service customized for Datafabric Compute Eco system runs on this pod/role along with Datafabric Fileserver.
+More than one nodemanager can be created based on the need. oozie                  Apache Oozie service customized for Datafabric ComputeEco system runs on this pod/role.
+Currently only one pod of oozie is supported.
+It edge                   provides ssh service and hive client services.
 So users can connect this pod through ssh.
-More than one edge role is allowed
+More than one edge role is allowed.

 # Sample Tests